ariefputranto/open_weather/README.md

 # open_weather
-search weather in various area
+search weather in various area and focused in australia

 How to use :
 1. create database with name 'openweather' using postgres